907sjl/referrals_powerbi/README.md

 ## Power BI Data Model
 <a href="images/data_model.jpg"><img alt="Data model ERD" src="images/data_model.jpg?raw=true"/></a>
-Three tables host measures that are surfaced in visualizations in the report.
+Three tables host measures that are surfaced in report visualizations.
 The **Referral**, **Referral Milestone**, and **Direct Secure Message** tables contain fact values.

 Specific data dimensions are persisted into tables due to their values existing in multiple fact tables, or their values are sorted by a column other than their description.
 - **Age Category** lists descriptions of bins used to group and visualize distributions.
 - **Clinic** lists the names of clinics where referrals are sent.
-- **Milestone** lists referral processing milestones.
+- **Milestone** lists referral processing milestones used in median timing calculations.

-The **Standard Calendar** is the time dimension.
+The **Standard Calendar** table is the time dimension.
 It is a table of calendar dates and attributes such as year and month that are used to filter and sort visualizations by date.
 This table participates in multiple relationships to both the **Referral** and **Direct Secure Message** tables.
 Each of these relationships represents a role that dates play in measures.
 The date when a referral is sent or the date when a referral is placed on hold, for example.
 A single, more generalized date dimension allows for a simpler data model compared to persisting a sub-class of date dimensions for each role.
 A single date slicer in a report can be used to filter measures that each reference a different date by way of the USERELATIONSHIP function in DAX.